hocky0414/Tag/README.md

   * This is our first project in COMP3010
   * Project Member: Tianlei Wang and Chenbo Ma
+  * This project is a two man tag game which works under localhost

 # How to run the project:
   * First, run the server under serverSdie.